hove-io/transit_model/src/documentation/netex_idfm_to_ntfs.md

 For french readers:
 - "ZDE" stands for "Zone D'Embarquement" (a boarding position)
 - "ZDL" stands for "Zone De Lieux" (a group of boarding position with the same transport mode)
-- "LDA" stands for "Lieu D'Arrêt" (a large group of boarding position with serveral transport modes known with a global name)
+- "LDA" stands for "Lieu D'Arrêt" (a large group of boarding position with several transport modes known with a global name)

 ### For stop_areas
 `stop_area` objects are `StopPlace` nodes of the **arrets.xml** file created in this order: